-- anticipated consequences of merging the medical schools for phase one indicators for AAU eligibility (priority 3) - anticipated consequences of merging the College of Education and the College of Social Work on master's program enrollments and partnerships with HBCUs (priority 4): would a merger free resources for or divert energy from such efforts?
+- anticipated consequences of merging colleges for phase one indicators for AAU eligibility (priority 3) - anticipated consequences of merging colleges for partnerships with HBCUs (priority 4): would a merger free resources for or divert energy from such efforts?

 EAB Recommendation 3 (Committee Priority 2): Grow tuition revenue by expanding capacity in high demand programs that are currently turning away highly qualified students, especially in the Darla Moore School of Business.